 Norma Merrick Sklarek (1926 – 2012) was the first major African-American woman architect, a true trailblazer.
 Her best-known projects, including Terminal One at the Los Angeles International Airport (LAX) and the Pacific Design Center, reveal an idiosyncratic sense of line and color.
 Sklarek once illuminated the challenges she faced entering the profession, saying: “The schools had a quota and it was obvious, a quota against women and a quota against blacks.
 In architecture, I absolutely had no role model.
 I am happy today to be a role model for others that follow.”

 Over the course of her decades-long career, Allison Williams has worked on many major projects at some of the world’s most high-profile firms, including San Francisco’s Perkins+Will and AECOM, where she currently serves as the Design Director.

 Her best-known buildings, including the August Wilson Center for African American Culture in Pittsburgh, illustrate her commitment to maximizing the potential of the site.
 The August Wilson Center, for instance, is spacious, open and luminous despite the fact that it is situated on a tight street corner.

-When Zaha Hadid passed away earlier this year, she was one of the world’s best-known and most-loved architects.
+When Zaha Hadid passed away in March 2016, she was one of the world’s best-known and most-loved architects.
 Her work, with its daring lines and sculptural expressiveness, is powerful enough to turn anyone into an architecture fan.
 Hadid’s unique vision allowed her to push digital and visual technologies to their full potentials, creating buildings that can only be described as transformative.
 “I don’t think you can teach architecture,” she once said.
 “You can only inspire people.”